faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

     > Latter-day Saints sometimes brush such criticism aside [that "scholarly consensus for more than a century has attributed (Isa.
 40--55) to the time of the Exile or even later"], asserting that such interpretations are simply the work of academics who do not believe in prophecy, but this is clearly an inadequate (and inaccurate) response to a significant body of detailed historical and literary analysis. ...
 Recent Isaiah scholarship has moved away from the strict differentiation of the work of First and Second Isaiah (though still holding to the idea of multiple authorship) in favor of seeing the book of Isaiah as the product of several centuries of intensive redaction and accretion.
 In other words, even Isaiah 2–14 would have looked very different in Nephi’s time than it did four hundred years later at the time of the Dead Sea Scrolls, when it was quite similar to what we have today.

+[^37footnotes]: Callister's devotional was published with 37 footnotes, some of which are fairly extensive.

+[^followedupwithgctalk]: Callister followed up his devotion with an October 2017 conference address, [God’s Compelling Witness: The Book of Mormon](https://www.lds.org/general-conference/2017/10/gods-compelling-witness-the-book-of-mormon?lang=eng) which was mostly an abridgement of the arguments presented in his 2016 Devotional.

+[^metcalfejsci]: Brent defended the idea that Joseph Smith was the primary author of the Book of Mormon in a private Mormon Historians facebook group in comments to a post from June 27, 2018.
+In regards to the idea that Joseph was reading from a manuscript, Brent wrote: "This is unnecessary speculation ...
+[Joseph Smith] was a creative sould and gifted storyteller" and a later comment "There is strong evidence that JS et al. were reading the BoMor manuscript during the dictation (e.g., Oliver Cowdery issued a revelation in June 1829 that heavily borrows from the BoMor text)... such readings would account for both the consistencies and discontinuities."